DebuggingaHopper/HoppingPortfolio/README.md

 ## Desired updates

 What i would like to add is to ensure that the navigation bar does not overlap with the rest of the page.
+However at the current moment I am satisdfied with the current prototype as this is a page i can always return to